antmendoza/my-temporal-pocs/java/_D_B_repro/README.md

 ![](docs/img_reset.png)

 #### Expected behaviour
-- The workflow continue after the reset point, scheduling the activities `failWithNonRetryableAfter3Seconds` and `completeAfter6Seconds` and waiting them to complete (and completes successfully).
+- The workflow continues after the reset point, scheduling the activities `failWithNonRetryableAfter3Seconds` and `completeAfter6Seconds` and waiting for them to complete (and completes successfully).

 - Note that activity `completeAfter1Second` is not scheduled since the event ActivityTaskCompleted for this activity is recorded in the new (after reset) event history.